bertt/gitlab-ci-training/README.md

     - echo Ahoj Svete!
 ```

+Question: How can we change the yaml so job2 is executed before job1?

 #### Stages

 You can define order of jobs by stages.
 You can define stages and their order.
-Jobs in same stage run in parallel and after CI finishes all job in stage, then start jobs from next.
+Jobs in same stage run in parallel and after CI finishes all job in stage, then start jobs from next stage.

 ```yaml
 # .gitlab-ci.yml